Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Peaceful

 There are many species of loaches, but the kuhli is one of the most common.
 They are very long fish that can almost appear eel-like.
-While they are bottom feeders, they also do well with other loaches, and therefore you should consider adding three to six to the aquarium.
+While they are bottom feeders, they also do well with other loaches, and therefore, you should consider adding three to six to the aquarium.

 What Makes a Good Tank Mate for the Serpae Tetra?

-Tetras will only school with the same species, so while having other tetras in your aquarium (like the neon) will work, you’ll still need a minimum of six of the other species, so they can form their own school.
+Serpae tetras are fast swimming and are generally calm.
+They do best when living in a community tank and with a school of a minimum of five other serpae tetras.
+Tetras will only school with the same species, so while having other tetras in your aquarium (like the neon) will work, you’ll still need a minimum of six of the other species so that they can form their own school.

-Obviously, you’ll also want the tank mates to be comfortable with the size of your tank.
-You need to take into account their swimming habits, that they eat the same kind of food as your Serpae, are calm and peaceful, and that they prefer the same or similar water parameters (more on this later).
+Tankmates should also be fast swimmers with short fins, thanks to the tetra’s fin nipping.
+You’ll also want the tank mates to be comfortable with the size of your tank.
+You need to consider their swimming habits, that they eat the same food as your Serpae, are calm and peaceful, and that they prefer the same or similar water parameters (more on this later).

 What Swimming Levels Do Serpae Tetra Prefer in the Aquarium?

-When populating your aquarium, it’s a good idea to do your research.
-Not just what fish will make the best community tank mates, but also think about the different levels they all swim in.
+All tetras tend to be middle-level fish, which is the perfect spot in the aquarium to watch a school of your Serpae tetras swimming.
+When populating your aquarium, look for species that make the best community tank mates, but also think about the different levels they all swim in.
 It’s a good idea to aim for a variety of top-level, middle, and bottom-dwelling fish for variety.

 Remember to avoid slow-moving fish, particularly for the middle level.